 But then came the messenger.
 In Luke’s Gospel, there was an angelic annunciation to Mary.
 In the first chapter of Matthew, we learn that Joseph gets one too.
 He was named after the greatest dreamer of the Old Testament.
 Maybe that’s why his annunciation came in a dream.

+Mary’s primary virtue is her faith.
+When told the unbelievable, she said fiat – let it be.
 Joseph’s claim to fame is also his faith.
-He too was also told the unbelievable and dared to believe.
+He too was told the inconceivable and yet dared to believe.

 Note, though, that his response of faith entailed taking action–he changed his plans, received Mary into his home, and accepted responsibility for this special child.
 Keep this in mind, though.
 Mary needed no revelation to be sure this was a virginal conception.
 All Joseph had to go by was what he received from an angel . . . in a dream!